TDS3301-DATAMINING/Part3/README.md

 * Neural Networks
 ```
-1. Neural networks only deals with numeric data.
+1. Neural network takes only numeric input.
-2. Neural networks doesn't require feature selection.
+2. Backpropagation can be used to update each of the weights in the network to minimize the error.
 ```

 ** Conclusion **

 All the three classifiers scored an accuracy of > 90% and very close to each others.
 Decision tree score the highest accuracy among the tree, follow by neural networks and naive bayes.
 Weight settings and number of nodes in the hidden layer of neural networks is the thing to take note as it will affect the result of the accuracy.
+The activation function of a node also defines the output of that node given an input or set of inputs.